 - 4 cups vegetable stock warmed (or chicken stock)

 - 1/4 teaspoon ground mustard powder

 - Melt the butter in medium saucepan over medium-high heat.
 Add the onion, celery, carrot, salt, and pepper, and cook until the vegetables are starting to soften and brown, about 8 to 10 minutes, stirring occasionally.

-- Add the garlic and cook 1 minute more, then add the lemon juice and scrape up any brown bits from the bottom.
+- Add the lemon juice and scrape up any brown bits from the bottom.
 Cook until the lemon juice is evaporated, about 1 minute.

 - Stir in the flour and cook 1 minute, whisking constantly.

 - Whisk in the warm stock, Worcestershire, mustard powder, and paprika.

 - Bring the soup to a simmer and cook until the vegetables are completely tender, about 5 minutes, stirring occasionally.

 - Remove from heat and carefully puree the soup in batches in a blender or using an immersion blender.

 - Transfer the soup back to the pot and bring to a simmer again.
 Turn heat off and add the cheese, stirring until completely melted.